zwb-github/site24x7_exporter/README.md

 Make sure to not poll this too often as site24x7 has API usage limits per day.
 The limit seems to be around 70000 per day so polling every 5 seconds should be safe.

+Custom user tags are exposed as labels with a `custom` prefix.
+So for instance a tag with key "hello" and value "there" would look like this in the output: `custom_hello="there"`

 ## Releasing